RECIPES: Mojito and Aperol spritz discovered during our travels.

 Here’s a video link to a sailor who did make the trip south, and I envy him his freedom.
 For me, new love blossomed, so I didn’t go bartending in the Caribbean after all.

 Don’t get me wrong.
 Fancy cocktails have their place, especially when one’s on holiday.
-Hard to beat a delicious mojito in Mexico or the new Italian rage, Aperol spritz, after a hot day sightseeing in Europe.
+Hard to beat a delicious mojito in Cuba or the new Italian rage, Aperol spritz, after a hot day sightseeing in Europe.
 But the real point of booze at the cocktail hour is to take the edge off a murderous day earning one’s crust and, as Ogden Nash put it, liquor is quicker.
 So real men, and women, take note.
 Take your booze straight … and take a taxi home.

 - Handful of fresh washed mojito mint leaves (substitute peppermint if necessary)